Hikers need to practice special rules to become acclimatized to the desert.

 - Normally, where I live, moleskin to prevent blisters is unnecessary for my toughened feet.
 If significant elevation is involved in the desert (like the vertical mile drop into the Grand Canyon), damp feet are going to blister without protection.
 The night prior to hiking, all the moleskin pieces are prepared for vulnerable spots on the feet.
 These are generally: up the back of the heel towards the Achilles, the bottom heel pad, the large, bottom pad in front of the arch, the outside of the widest part of the foot, the outside of the big and little toes, and the end of the big toe.
 These are applied the next morning, then covered by two pairs of socks, and packing of feet into the boots with extra attention to detail. eZeefit ankle shims are magic and provide an alternative to moleskin for the ankles and heels.

-- Soaking the feet in tea for a few days prior to the hike to reduce perspiration is another approach.
+- Soaking the feet in tea for a few days prior to the hike to reduce perspiration is another option.

 This ritual works well for me.